Conservative Binary Dynamics with a Spinning Black Hole at $\mathcal{O}(G^3)$ from Scattering Amplitudes: Supplementary Material

 The two-loop scattering amplitude is given in the form of

 where we keep a normalization factor of

 unexpanded.
-Note that, at the $1/|\bq|$ order all master integrals are purely imaginary and therefore do not contribute to the classical limit.
-Furthermore, to extract the classical terms it is enough to know the $1/\ep$ poles of the scattering amplitude.
-With this, for the super-classical terms at $1/\bq^2$ we obtain
+Note that, at the $\mathcal{O}(1/|\bq|)$ order all master integrals are purely imaginary and therefore do not contribute to the classical limit.
+Furthermore, to extract the classical terms it is enough to know the $1/\ep$ poles of the scattering amplitudes which are equal to $-1/2$ times the coefficients of $\log(\bq^2)$.
+With this, for the super-classical terms at $\mathcal{O}(1/\bq^2)$ we obtain

-The super-classical terms at $1/|\bq|$ are given by
+The super-classical terms at $\mathcal{O}(1/|\bq|)$ are given by